The Servile State: Critique of contemporary law

 Belloc did not believe his thesis was entirely predictive; he held that the transitional stage from capitalism to the servile state was already in motion during his lifetime.
-Among these he includes minimum wage laws, employer liability laws, the Insurance Act, and compulsory arbitration.
+Among these he includes minimum wage laws, employer liability laws, the National Insurance Act 1911, and compulsory arbitration.

 Defining servile laws

 What distinguishes the Servile State is not the interference of the law with the action of any citizen even in connection with industrial matters.
 Such interference may or may not indicate the presence of a Servile status.
 It in no way indicates the presence of that status when it forbids a particular kind of human action to be undertaken by the citizen as a citizen.